The Challenge CurriculumLearning Outcomes

 WRITD students will:

-1. Demonstrate rhetorical competence by creating texts that meet the needs of specific purposes, audiences, and contexts, particularly those demanded by the discipline.
+1. Create texts that meet the needs of specific purposes, audiences, and contexts within the discipline and exemplify the structures, genres, and conventions of communication within the discipline.

 2. Critically evaluate information in order to write arguments that communicate effectively with specific audiences.